 Find out what support the person would like from you.
 Do they want support to find information or more practical support to access events or places to meet new people?
 Do more opportunities need to be created to increase the potential for meeting new people?

-Try to pro-actively raise the issue of relationships and sex during person-centred reviews.
+Try to pro-actively raise the issue of relationships and sex in conversation if you’re a friend or family, or during person-centred reviews if you’re a support worker.

-You could try to identify opportunities for the person you support to socialise with other people; this will increase the potential for relationships to forms.
+You could try to identify opportunities for the person you support to socialise with other people; this will increase the potential for relationships to form.

 Make sure that you provide a one to one basis for the person you support to raise concerns and questions around sex and to identify what their expectations of a relationship are.
 You may also want to provide them with some information about safe sex and other related issues.